 unless a user starts to add a huge number of fields with really long names.
 Default is

 [preview] This functionality is in technical preview and may be changed or removed in a future release.
-Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
+Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 (Dynamic, integer)

 For internal use by Elastic only.